yvonne-yang/codecker/README.md

 ![unreadable_diff](demos/unreadable_diff.jpg)

 This isn't even the worst part.
 Making the test cases themselves can take so many days.
-How can you guarantee that you checked for all the corner cases?
-So we thought, what if we could put together all the test cases that every person made, and have a beautiful UI to show differences between output files?
+No one can guarantee that they checked for all the corner cases.
+We thought, what if we could put together all the test cases that every person made, and have a beautiful UI to show differences between output files?
 So, here's to my poor Reversi AI and to whoever thought using automarkers alone to mark coding assignments is fair.

 ## What it does